Traveling This Holiday Season? 5 Tips to Curb Your Utility Bills While You’re Away!

 2. Lower/Close-up Windows

 The state of your windows when you leave for vacation can certainly affect your utility bills, and this is not to be overlooked.
+If you think your windows need replacing, check out windows phoenix arizona and get them sorted out!
+Having windows that let in lots of cold air can really increase the cost of your bills since you’ll have to spend more on heating.
 Thermal curtains can be very effective at keeping heat inside the house, as can locking your windows to create a tight seal.
 If you’re noticing drafts, air sealing around the window casement can help.

 3. Use Light Dimmers